TheOdinProject/curriculum/nodeJS/mongoDB/intro_to_mongoDB.md

 For example, consider X (formerly known as Twitter).
 Where are your username and password stored?
 Or perhaps where all of your posts might be fetched from?
 How does the application determine what posts are shown to you every time you log on?
 These operations are handled by a database.

-Databases are split into "relational" and "non-relational" types of databases, and each handles data and scaling in different manners.
+Databases are split into two types - "relational" and "non-relational", and each type handles data and scaling in different manners.
 In this lesson, you will complete a course that teaches you about MongoDB, a popular non-relational database.

 ### Lesson overview